 Terms of Engagement

-These Terms of Engagement set out the basis of our professional relationship with you, and will apply whenever you instruct us to act for you, unless we agree (in writing) to vary them.
+These Terms of Engagement (“Terms”) set out the basis of our professional relationship with you and will apply every time you instruct us to act for you, unless we agree (in writing) to vary them.

 We do not provide accounting or tax advice, and are not responsible for the impact of our advice on your accountancy and/or tax affairs.
 It is important that you take separate advice as necessary regarding accountancy and/or tax matters.

 We are only qualified to advise on New Zealand law.
 If we assist you in respect of matters governed by foreign law, we do so on the basis that we do not accept any responsibility in relation to your legal position under that foreign law.